The-Asellus-Consortium/asellus-homepage/_pages/home.md

 This the homepage of **The Asellus Consortium** - an interest group for the broad use of _Asellus aquaticus_ as a system to study ecological, evolutionary and developmental phenomena.
 The purpose of this website is to connect people interested in or already working with _A. aquaticus_ and to provide links to data repositories and protocols.

 We are currently still in the phase of consolidating knowledge, connecting interest-groups, and exploring ways to move this initiative forward.
-At the same time, we are slowly building content for this website, and we hope we can count on your contributions

-### How to connect:

-Here are some ways to connect each other (for details see [Community]({{site.baseurl}}/community/)):

-- To receive (or share) the latest _Asellus_ related news, [**join the mailing list** (https://groups.google.com/g/asellus-mail)](https://groups.google.com/g/asellus-mail)

-- For extended discussions and exchange on topics and ideas, [**use the discussion forum** (https://groups.google.com/g/asellus-forum)](https://groups.google.com/g/asellus-forum)

-- If you have data or materials to contribute, if have questions about this initiative, or would like to contribute by joining the consortium,  [**please contact us directly** (asellus.consortium@gmail.com)](mailto:asellus.consortium@gmail.com).
+At the same time, we are slowly building content for this website.
+If you have data or materials to contribute, if have questions about this initiative, or would like to contribute by joining the consortium,  [**please contact us directly** (asellus.consortium@gmail.com)](mailto:asellus.consortium@gmail.com).

+## Let's connect!

+We have set up a google group that works as a mailing list to send or receive the latest _Asellus_ related news.
+Simply sign up here and adjust your subscription settings - everything except "No email" will work:  **[https://groups.google.com/g/asellus-mail](https://groups.google.com/g/asellus-mail)** Now you can send messages to everyone by sending an email to the group address (asellus-mail@googlegroups.com) or by posting something online.

 <div style="display:flex; justify-content: center;">
 {% include gallery id="study_systems" %}